 St. Peter’s Church is located in Antakya - a definite must-see when you visit Turkey.

-10. Turkey has some of the best beaches with the cleanest water.
+10. Turkey has some of the best beaches boasting the cleanest water.

 Hundreds of beaches and marinas in Turkey have been awarded the ‘Blue Flag’ which is a European award for the cleanest water!